 What to include in a movie synopsis?

-A synopsis is made up of a few components.
-These include a header, your contact details, a logline, and a summary.
+A film synopsis is made up of a few components.
+These include a header, your contact details, a logline, and a brief summary of your film.

 In your header, you should include the title of your screenplay, your name, and contact details.
 This gives the reader instant access to your details if they want to progress with your script.